-And that’s it!
+And that’s it on the magic loop knitting technique!
 You keep switching sides, pushing the stitches on the cable onto the front needle, and pulling the back needle out of the previously knit stitches.
 Remember that you need to knit both sides of the work to complete one round.

-I’m recommending three sock patterns here and one sock and mitt pattern.
+I’m recommending three sock knitting patterns and one sock and mitten pattern.
 These are lovely patterns in general, but also good patterns for practicing your Magic Loop knitting technique.
 Once you’re two to four inches into one of these projects, you’ll be Magic Looping without even thinking about it.

 P.S.
 Special thanks to Sarah Hauschka, who named the Magic Loop method, and to Bev Galeskas and Fiber Trends, who published the first book on the subject.